 METHOD

 In a large, heavy-bottomed pan, heat up 2 Litres of Whole Milk along with the Double Cream on a medium-low heat (number 4).
 This is for the basudi, the sauce of the Ras Malai.
 You want to stir this every now and then, making sure it does not stick at the bottom.
-Also, keep the spoon and spoon rest separate for this.
+Also, keep the spoon and spoon rest separate for this...you don't want this milk splitting due to the vinegar you'll be using later!

 In another large, heavy-bottomed pan, heat up 2 Litres of Whole Milk on a medium heat (number 5).
 This is for making the malai discs.
 Again, make sure it does not stick at the bottom otherwise you will end up with brown bits in your malai!
 Again, keep the spoon and spoon rest separate for this as we will be adding vinegar to this pan to separate the curd and whey.